NaMoAr/CS170_Project1_Puzzle/README.md

 r/ : To familiarize myself with the implementation of priority queue with a comparator
 <br />4. https://medium.com/@kunal_gohrani/different-types-of-distance-metrics-used-in-machi
 ne-learning-e9928c5e26c7: To learn more about the Euclidean Distance in ML.

+To run the code:
+Clone the repository in your local machine and use Visual Studio IDE to run it, or use a G++ Compiler to compile and the code inside the CS170_Puzzle folder.
+Run g++ /*.cpp and then ./a.exe